Yet another fast variant of Newton's method for nonconvex optimization

 The paper is organized as follows.
-Section~2 describes the algorithm and one of its variants and compares it with recent work on second-order methods.
-Section~3 states our assumptions and derives a bound on its worst-case complexity for finding first-order critical points, while Section~4 presents the second-order algorithmic variant and analyzes its complexity.
-Section~5 then illustrates the numerical behaviour of the propsed methods.
-Some conclusions are finally drawn in Section~6.
+Section~2 describes the general algorithmic framework and compares it with recent work on second-order methods.
+Section~3 states our assumptions and derives a bound on its worst-case complexity for finding first-order critical points.
+Section~4 presents the second-order algorithmic variant and states its complexity, the corresponding analysis being detailed in appendix.
+Section~5 then discusses some choices of the iteration-dependent subspace, including Krylov spaces.
+Section~6 finally illustrates the numerical behavior of the proposed methods.
+Conclusions are drawn in Section~7.